MicrosoftDocs/azure-media-services/media-services/latest/live-event-streaming-best-practices-guide.md

 Here are some configurations that will help you reduce the latency in our pipeline:

-1. **If you are using a passthrough live event, use the `LowLatency` Stream Option on the live event.** For all encoding live events, use the `LowLatencyV2` stream option unless you need a DVR window longer than 6 hours or smooth streaming output.
-Certain encryption formats are also not available with this option.
-Check [Dynamic encryption and key delivery](drm-content-protection-concept.md) for details.
+1. **Use the low latency stream options for live events.** For the Standard encoding (up to 720p) and Premium encoding (up to 1080p) stream options, unless you need a DVR window longer than 6 hours or smooth streaming output, use the Low latency stream latency setting.

 2. **We recommend that you choose CMAF output for both HLS and DASH playback.** This allows you to share the same fragments for both formats.
 It increases your cache hit ratio when CDN is used.
 For example: